A Lil’ Cheating: Snoop Dogg’s Wife Chuckles At Herself Amid Rumor Of His Extramarital Sex Tape

 “Don’t ask me for relationship advice because I took the ni**a back 81 times.”

 Snoop and Shante have been married since 1997.
 They have three children together and a grandchild.
+If a little cheating doesn’t hurt her, it doesn’t hurt anyone…we guess.

 Comments